 We’ve also made sure to include plenty of budget-friendly zooms for Nikon DSLRs, as well as the more expensive options.
 The good news is that with Nikon focusing more and more attention on its mirrorless Z system, the DSLR lenses are only getting cheaper.

 If you still need a Nikon DSLR camera as well as the lens, make sure you check out our guide to the best Nikon DSLRs and best lenses for Nikon DSLRs– and remember too that all these lenses can be adapted to fit Nikon mirrorless cameras.
-If you want some help with how to choose the right lens, you can scroll to the bottom of this page where we’ve got a quick primer on how to choose, but for now, let’s crack on with our choices for the best zoom lenses for Nikon DSLRs…
+For help with how to choose the right lens, scroll to the bottom of this page where we’ve a quick primer on how to choose.
+For now, let’s crack on with our choices for the best zoom lenses for Nikon DSLRs…

 The best zoom lenses for Nikon DSLRs: our quick list